GoogleCloudPlatform/functions-framework-dotnet/README.md

 > **Note:**
 > Google Cloud Functions support for events predates the CNCF Cloud
 > Events initiative.
-The types in the `Google.Cloud.Functions.Framework.GcfEvents`
+The types in the `OpenFunction.Framework.GcfEvents`
 > namespace provide payloads for these events.
 The Functions Framework
 > converts the Google Cloud Functions representation into a CloudEvent
 > representation transparently, so as a developer you only need to